Understanding require and Friends in Ruby

 treat it like a library, and bypass the load path, this is the tool for you.

-In order to understand the need for require_relative
+In order to understand the need for require_relative, we must understand a bit

 executing code on the load path (code that would be considered a library).